 Nearly 3 million Missourians depend on water wells for their drinking water.
 Over the years, construction methods for water wells have evolved from being dug by hand, bored with augers, and hammered by cable tool rigs to drilling with air rotary or sonic drill rigs.
 Over time, thousands of water wells were abandoned without being properly plugged.
-A well is considered abandoned when it can no longer be used or has not been in use for two years or more.
+A well is considered abandoned when it can no longer produce water, transport water to its point of use, or causes a contamination risk to groundwater and has not been used for two or more years.

 Abandoned wells can present a physical hazard and threat to groundwater.
 Hand-dug wells with wide openings pose a life-threatening hazard to people and animals.
 Abandoned wells that reach deep into groundwater aquifers serve as a conduit for contamination.